hemar12/terraform-modules/README.md

   cd Terraform_modules/modules

 ## To run a IAM user code.
    cd iam                               => change directory to "iam" folder.

    terraform init                       => To initialize your reposotory

    terraform plan                       => To check the IAM plan

-   terraform apply              => To IAM apply
+   terraform apply --auto-approve       => To IAM apply

 ## To run a EC2 user code.